gungwald/lubuntu-16.04-powerpc-setup/README.md

 With Kernel 4.x it seems to be necessary to use video=offb:off to get X to start with the fbdev driver.
 Nouveau still does not work.

+# Missing Step

+You also have to uncomment blacklisted nvidiafb module in /etc/modprobe.d.

+# Machine Info

 /proc/cpuinfo
 processor	: 0
 cpu		: 7450, altivec supported